 - 3.1.
-The steady-state Flux per chamber volume, $J_V$ - 3.2.
-The protonmotive force and proton flow Faraday constant Electrical part of the protonmotive force Chemical part of the protonmotive force - 3.3.
-Forces and flows in physics and irreversible thermodynamics Vectorial and scalar forces, and fluxes - 3.4.
-Coupling, efficiency, and power Coupling

-Coupled versus bound processes
+The protonmotive force and proton flow Faraday constant Electrical part of the protonmotive force Chemical part of the protonmotive force - 3.2.
+Forces and flows in physics and irreversible thermodynamics Vectorial and scalar forces, and fluxes Coupling Coupled versus bound processes